Skip to main content

 Trauma project - expressions of interest

-An opportunity for trauma service and community rehabilitation providers to be part of a quality improvement project focused on strengthening post-acute rehabilitation and support for patients (tūroro) with major trauma.
+An opportunity for trauma service and community rehabilitation and kaupapa Māori providers to be part of a quality improvement project focused on strengthening post-acute rehabilitation and support for patients (tūroro) with major trauma.

-The project – ‘The path of making things right: Te ara whakatika’ – is from the Trauma National Clinical Network, a partnership between Health New Zealand | Te Whatu Ora, ACC and Health Quality & Safety Commission Te Tāhū Hauora (the Commission).
+‘The path of making things right: Te ara whakatika’ is a quality improvement project from the Trauma National Clinical Network, a partnership between Health New Zealand | Te Whatu Ora, ACC and Health Quality & Safety Commission Te Tāhū Hauora (the Commission).

 Join us in this project